Tree Pruning Schedule: Improving Tree Health and Safety

 • Trees growing too close to your home or to your neighbor’s property

-• Branches rubbing each other, causing friction or inhibiting growth
+• Branches rubbing against each other, causing friction or inhibiting growth

 Types of tree pruning